 - Repeat once each day until there are no longer fleas present.

 When you combine a few of these home remedies, you can be sure to eradicate these stubborn pests quickly and safely.
-Choosing to use these natural remedies will prevent the use of harsh and sometimes irritating chemicals while at the same time providing a powerful method in killing and repelling fleas.
+Choosing to use these natural remedies will prevent the use of harsh and sometimes irritating chemicals while at the same time providing a powerful method of killing and repelling fleas.